Does CBD Cause or Help With Withdrawals?

 Let's take one interesting example which really drives this home.

-Our body uses inflammation via the immune system to kill pre-cancerous and cancerous cells.
+Our body uses inflammation via the immune system to kill pre-cancerous and cancerous cells (or virally-infected for that matter).

 Look at CBD's effect depending on the state of the cell: